 Yes, RNs can dispense medications, including narcotics, to clients under their care.
 RNs must meet the requirements set out in the Dispensing Medications Practice Standard and follow agency policy.

-Your documentation should provide a clear picture of your client's status, your actions and client's outcomes and include:
+Your documentation should provide a clear picture of your client's status, your actions and client's outcomes, for example:

-There are no laws in B.C. that say what and how much nurses must document.
-The requirements come from legislation, case law, Standards of Practice and agency policies.
+The requirements for documentation come from legislation, case law, Standards of Practice and agency policies.
 Documenting is a way to show you have applied nursing knowledge, skills and judgement and met the legal standard of care.
-Document according to agency policy — these should reflect legislative and other requirements.
+Document according to agency policy — these policies should reflect legislative and other requirements.

-Chart the care you provided to ensure your client’s well-being, including any assessments, nursing interventions and changes to the client’s plan of care.
-Communicate to your manager that you were unable to follow protocols and outline the circumstances that prevented you from doing so.
-Complete a safety event report if directed by your agency policy.
+Chart the care you were able to provide, including any assessments, nursing interventions and changes to the client’s plan of care.
+Communicate to your manager through established processes - that you were unable to follow specific protocols and outline the circumstances that prevented you from doing so.
+Complete a patient safety learning event report or equivalent if directed by your agency policy.

 Refer to the Documentation practice standard for more information and guidance.